https://www.deakin.edu.au/__data/assets/image/0009/557631/35758_bachelor-of-science-honours-hero.jpg

 Deakin’s Bachelor of Science (Honours) continues your studies in the exciting world of scientific discovery, while you forge your own unique path through research exploration in either life and environmental sciences, chemistry or mathematics.
 You will undertake focused research in your area of interest, developing key skills before launching into a successful career.

 Honours is an optional year of specialised study that allows you to combine the theory and practical skills gained throughout your undergraduate degree.
-You’ll explore research of global significance and develop crucial skills in research design and implementation, critical thinking, data analysis, digital literacy and scientific communication.
+You will explore research of global significance and develop crucial skills in research design and implementation, critical thinking, data analysis, digital literacy and scientific communication.
 You will also develop valuable skills for lifelong learning – an essential professional attribute in this ever-evolving field.

 Ready to see how far your scientific curiosity can take you?